Glowing mommy to be came to visit the studio. :)

 Posts Tagged ‘CT’

-Portrait Photography | Manchester, CT
+Mamma To Be | Maternity Portrait | Manchester, CT

 In Children, Family Portrait, Photography on November 16, 2014 at 5:57 PMI ran a Holiday Mini special in the studio recently.
 It was a first for me and trying to get everyone to give me that “perfect smile” in a 20 minute session proved to be a difficult task – but a fun one.
 Love this family, all dressed so beautifully – kicking back and just having a blast.
 In the end I think the experience of joy is so much more important than the perfectly polished pose.